 - Make the link available: ‘yes’ (otherwise your students will not be able to see it.
 Restrictions on when and where it can be clicked on follow in later settings)

-- Multiple Attempts: Do not select this option, students are only allowed one attempt in the testing center
+- Multiple Attempts: Do not select this option, students are only allowed one attempt in the Rawls Testing Center

 - Force Completion: Do not select this option, otherwise if there are any brief technical errors, for example, your students will not be able to get back into the test

 - Set Time: Input the length of the exam and turn ‘Auto-Submit’ on

 - Display After/Until: set the dates and times for your exam window here.
 Exams must close promptly at the end of your test window (usually 5pm)

 - Password: Leave this box empty for now.
 Once you enable Respondus LockDown, it will input a randomized password that automatically populates in your exam when students are testing.
 Your students do not need this password to enter the exam.
 This password is only to set up the LockDown Browser protocol.
 Do not delete this password.
 If you accidentally delete it, go to the Respondus LockDown settings under Course Tools and click ‘Fix It’ next to the error notice